wrroberts/wrroberts.github.io/index.md

 {% include section.html header="Research" %}

 I am fascinated by the diversity and complexity of life.
 My research focuses on understanding the evolutionary and ecological processes that give rise to species diversity and uses a combination of phylogenomics and comparative genomics.
 My primary interest lies in exploring the interactions between ecological adaptations and genomic complexity.
 I have used both plant and diatom systems to explore these questions.
+Community engagement and outreach are important elements to my work, such as my participation in [myDiatoms](https://www.mydiatoms.org/), a citizen science project that aims to introduce students and the public to diatom biodiversity.

 For my doctoral work, I explored patterns of flower diversification in the genus _Achimenes_ (Gesneriaceae), using both phylogenomics and comparative gene expression analyses.
-My current research focuses on the phylogenomics and evolutionary genomics of diatoms, while focusing on the centric diatom order Thalassiosirales as an emerging model lineage that spans the marine-freshwater salinity gradient and exhibits substantial genome size variation.
+My current research focuses on the phylogenomics and evolutionary genomics of diatoms, focusing on the centric diatom order Thalassiosirales as an emerging model lineage that spans the marine-freshwater salinity gradient and exhibits substantial genome size variation.

 {% include button.html label="Details" link="/research" %}